NixOS/nix.dev/source/tutorials/nix-language.md

 Different language ecosystems and frameworks have different requirements to accommodating them into Nixpkgs:

-- [Languages and frameworks][language-support] lists tools provided by Nixpkgs to build language- or framework-specific packages with the Nix package manager.
+- [Languages and frameworks][language-support] lists tools provided by Nixpkgs to build language- or framework-specific packages with Nix.

 The NixOS Linux distribution has a modular configuration system that imposes its own conventions: